 For what it's worth, Jenkins refused to answer the question of Steve's return when she appeared at San Diego Comic Con 2018 alongside Pine and the rest of the cast, but she did at least say that “it’s a very important part of our movie".

 Pine himself has revealed he knew Trevor would be back for the sequel as early as when he was shooting the first movie, telling BBC Radio 1: "Patty had told me her idea somewhere in the middle of the first one and… when Patty gets an idea it’s a pretty powerful thing because you can see the kernel land in the dirt and then all of a sudden it just starts growing and becoming a tree you know, and she could make you do anything."

 Wonder Woman ending explained - everything you need to know before seeing the sequel

 One thing we do know is that Wonder Woman will at least start out her 1984 journey in America.
 In the first film she was based in Paris during the present day and we witnessed her origin story through her own flashback, which took us to Themyscira and then Europe during WW1.
 But Jenkins reveals to EW that for Wonder Woman 1984 “the story will take place in the US,” saying: “She’s Wonder Woman.
 She’s got to come to America.
 It’s time.”

 This statement fits with the images and footage we've seen so far, which feature classic American shopping malls and Washington museum The Smithsonian, so perhaps the Cold War rumour will prove to be false.
 After all, Diana would need to be in Europe to fight Soviet forces, but maybe the Wonder Woman 1984 plot merely begins in American before she travels to Europe, or perhaps there’s even some secret Soviet spies trying to infiltrate and bring down the US from the inside?

-Find out what else is going on in the world of the DCEU with all the new DC Extended Universe movies
+Find out what else is going on in the world of big-screen crimefighting with our full list of new superhero movies.